Discover Trending Search Saved Menu

 durack

-@durack 3 weeks ago
+@durack 3 months ago

 This movie was a much better Thriller than some of the comments here would make you believe.
 There was a tad bit over-Dramatic scenes here and there where Sydney Sweeney was over-acting (or wrongly Directed) to the point that the whole scene becomes annoying.
 However, if you ignore her over-acting in this movie (Note: the character she plays is important to the plot), you'll find out that both Domhnall Gleeson, Julianne Moore and Fiona Shaw give us a compelling movie.